gbajsingh/Excel-web-scraping-automation/Santa Clara County Project/README.md

-# R web scraping automation
+# R web scraping
-Wrote a script to extract "Property Addresses biodata" from website and store in excel.
-As the script is available on cloud it can be run from anywhere.
+Wrote a script to extract "Property Addresses biodata" from website and save it in spreadsheet.
+Accesible from both Mac and windows OS.

 # Process
 1. Script takes the information(Addresses) from spreadsheet.
-2. Script submits a web-form (@Propertyshark.com).
+2. Submits a web-form (e.g. @Propertyshark.com).
-3. Script extracts result and stores back in same spreadsheet.
+3. Extracts desired data from resulting page and stores back into the same spreadsheet.